RedHatter/prop-types-from-mongoose/README.md

 ## Example

-Here is an example of a React Component use PropType validation based on a Mongoose Schema:
+Here is an example of a React Component using PropType validation based on a Mongoose Schema:

     import React, { Component } from 'react' import { Schema } from 'mongoose'